gwiam/awt_atoyom/porting_canvas.md

 - for text use Label, no need for TextMeshPro
 - for images use "TextureRect2D"
 - for panel use "ColorRect2D"
+- for any organzational elements "BoxContainer"
+    - the original code used all sorts of things and is not consistent
 - alignment is all handled similarly to Unity
     - though texture placement is controlled by "strech_mode" and "expand_mode"
         - inconsistent, you may need to reposition the anchor or the entire element for it to take effect